This number is necessary for invoicing, both domestic and international, and—obviously—for VAT payments.

 In late 2018 the problem was finally addressed.
 Autoriteit Persoonsgegevens, the Dutch Data Protection Authority, has prohibited the Tax Administration from exposing BSNs as of January 1, 2020.

-In the fall this year the Tax Administration must begin handing out new ID numbers (called btw-id) to the self-employed, so that they can replace the old ones for external communication as of the next year.
+In the fall 2019 the Tax Administration must begin handing out new ID numbers (called btw-id) to the self-employed, so that they can replace the old ones for external communication as of the next year.

 The existing identifiers will still be used internally by the tax office and for VAT declarations.
 The good news is the requirement of publishing them is now waived, which significantly reduces the risk of identity fraud.